AllenDang/giu/README.md

 Then, a simple `go build` will work.

 Cross-compiling is a bit more complicated.
 Let's say that you want to build for arm64.
-That's what you would need to do:
+This is what you would need to do:

 ```bash
 # dpkg --add-architecture arm64